-But, I forgot that the kids need slow days, too.
+Children need slow days, too.
 Well, I guess I just didn’t think they needed them since they are on summer break from school after all.

 Last week, we put swimming on hold and just enjoyed each other’s company inside.
 We made friendship bracelets and other art projects that were just fun and had no purpose.

 This week, at their urging for a walk, we went on a slow pajama walk instead with strict rules of no rushing, no playing and no running.
 We’re having Sunday Sundaes.
 We’re squeezing in more snuggle time.
 Now that we’ve started doing all of this, the girls seem more open to staying close to home rather than running about.
 They are now choosing more quiet, simple activities rather than the loud, boisterous ones they were picking a few weeks ago.

 The result has been a much more peaceful, much more loving atmosphere at home.